Paul O'Neill (baseball): Broadcasting career (2002–present)

 Starting after his retirement from baseball in 2001, O'Neill serves as an analyst on the New York Yankees Pre-Game Show and the New York Yankees Post-Game Show, as well as a color commentator for the YES Network.
 O'Neill returned to Ohio to live with his family.

 On July 7, 2009, O'Neill was inducted into the Irish-American Baseball Hall of Fame (18 W. 33rd St. inside Foley's NY Pub & Restaurant) in New York City along with longtime Los Angeles Dodgers owner Walter O'Malley, broadcaster Vin Scully, former player Steve Garvey, umpire Jim Joyce, and blind sports reporter Ed Lucas.

-Since the 2020 season, due to social distancing requirements related to the COVID-19 pandemic, O'Neill has participated in Yankees broadcasts remotely from a basement studio nicknamed "Studio 21" in his Ohio home.
-O'Neill continued to broadcast games remotely during the 2022 season; the New York Post reported that this is because he has not been vaccinated against COVID-19.
-O'Neill will return to the YES broadcast booth during the 2023 season after the company relaxed its vaccine requirements.
+During the 2020 and 2021 seasons, due to social-distancing requirements related to the COVID-19 pandemic, O'Neill participated in Yankees broadcasts remotely from a basement studio nicknamed "Studio 21" in his Ohio home.

+During the 2022 season, the Yankees relaxed their social-distancing requirements, but O'Neill continued to call games remotely from Studio 21.
+The New York Post reported that this is because he had not been vaccinated against COVID-19.
+Despite this, he did appear in person for his number retirement ceremony in August 2022.
+O'Neill returned to the YES broadcast booth during the 2023 season after the company relaxed its vaccine requirements.